 - Focus on content relevance.
 It’s important to understand users’ needs when they type queries into search engines.
 Understanding user pain points helps in designing effective content.

 - Perform a content gap analysis.
-Look for any information “gaps” your audience might face when searching for
+Look for any information “gaps” your audience might face when searching for solutions.
+If you find a lack, develop content to fill it.

 Organizing Ideas from Ideation Sessions